Amos47/2400/Chapter7/Ch07_Basics.md

 *Et voila!*  We end with the closing paren ")" and a semicolon ";" by convention (though strictly speaking not necessary) and we're done creating a table.

 Fortunately for you, as savvy and well-trained users of database software, you don't need to actually *use* SQL in this way to do anything.
 In Access, there is a *WYSIWYG* (what you see is what you get) way to do everything.
-To create a table, you simply select *CREATE* then *Table* from the interface and then specify the fields and their properties one by one.
+To create a table, you simply select *CREATE* then *Table* from the interface and then specify the fields and their properties one by one (see Figure RKT below).
 Easy.

-**Figure RK.
+**Figure RKT.
 Create a table in Access**

 ![Create Table](https://raw.githubusercontent.com/robertriordan/2400/master/Images/create_table.png)